xiaoyang-sde/knowledge-base/docs/operating-systems/03-memory-virtualization.md

 The multi-level page table technique divides the page table into page-sized units and tracks the address of each page of the page table with the page directory structure.
 The multi-level page table allocates page-table space in proportion to the amount of address space the process is using to compact the size of the page table.

 The technique divides the virtual memory number into the **page-directory index** and the **page table index**.
 The system locates the page directory entry with the page-directory index and extracts the page-frame number.
 The system uses the page-frame number to retrieve a specific page of the page table and locates the page-table entry that holds the physical address with the page table index.

+## Swapping: Mechanisms

+The swap space on the disk are reserved for storing pages that could not fit in the physical memory.
+The **present bit** in the page table entry indicates whether a page is in physical memory or not.
+If the process tries to access a page that is not in the physical memory, the hardware will raise a page fault.
+The page-fault handler will block the process and issue a disk I/O request to retrieve the page from the swap space.
+When there are fewer than **low watermark** pages available, the swap daemon starts in the background to evict pages in the physical memory until there are at least **high watermark** pages available.

+## Swapping: Policies

+The page replacement policy defines which page the system will evict when little memory is free.
+The goal of page replacement policies is to reduce the number of cache misses, and its performance could be measured with the average memory access time (AMAT) or a program.
+The policies are based on principle of **spatial locality** and **temporal locality**.

+$$\text{AMAT} = T_{M} + (P_{\text{Miss}} \cdot T_M)$$

+- **Optimal** replaces the page that will be accessed furthest in the future (impossible to implement).
+- **FIFO** maintains a queue for the pages based on the order they enter the system, and replaces the oldest page.
+- **Random** replaces a random page.
+- **LRU** replaces the least recently accessed page.
+- **LFU** replaces the least frequently accessed page.